| The original do-it-yourself travel guide to Europe SM |

-Actually there is no Queen's Day.
-In Queen's Dutch the celebration is known as Koninginnedag.
+Actually there never was an event called Queen's Day.
+In Queen's Dutch the celebration was known as Koninginnedag.
 We began our sortie from B&B Paula on the west side of Haarlem, on bicycles.
 Here we pass the first of many Vrijmarkt garage and trinket sales.
-The round sign means no parking and the arrow advises incoming traffic that it must turn right.

 The ticket machines at Haarlem station are the convenient way to buy a train ticket, if you have a chip card.
 European bank cards have a chip and PIN to avoid the credit card companies.
 With an American credit card you are penniless at these machines.
 A few of the ticket machines accept coins.
 Or you can go to the window and pay in cash.
 Lines at the ticket windows are longer and the ticket costs you half a euro more.
 Luggage lockers at the Haarlem station also accept only chip and PIN cards.
 I was able to use a locker by paying a passerby who used his Dutch bank card to access the locker.
 Dutchies love Americans, but not our politics.

-Everybody wanted to go to Amsterdam on Koninginnedag so the station was mobbed.
+Everybody wanted to go to Amsterdam on Koninginnedag.
+The station was busier than I've ever seen it.
 So were the trains.
-We didn't have to wait long before being admitted onto the platform and boarding a train.
+We didn't have to wait long before being admitted onto the platform and pushing our way onto a train.
 It was standing room only but the trip is only 15 minutes.

 Getting off in Amsterdam the mob got moving toward the exits.
 That green sign with a white box and arrow indicates a stairway to the ground floor.